Hi everyone,

 One more dimension:

-In manufacturing organisations, there will be a dress code to maintain safety while handling or operating machines and equipments.
-If you have employees going out for clients call, or clients visiting your place, it is then better that those section of employees be formally dressed.
-Gone were the days when people working in IT industry were wearing all kinds of dresses (ofcourse with certain limitations !).
-These days even IT guys have been asked to be a little serious in dressing because 'seriousness in dressing begets seriousness in business and attitude' !
-Further, weather conditions prevailing in a particular part of the country or world plays a crucial role....
+In manufacturing organizations, there will be a dress code to maintain safety while handling or operating machines and equipment.
+If you have employees going out for client calls, or clients visiting your place, it is then better that those sections of employees be formally dressed.
+Gone are the days when people working in the IT industry were wearing all kinds of dresses (of course with certain limitations!).
+These days even IT professionals have been asked to be a little more serious in dressing because 'seriousness in dressing begets seriousness in business and attitude'!
+Further, weather conditions prevailing in a particular part of the country or world play a crucial role.

-Hence you have to take into account all practical aspects before arriving at a decision.
-It is also better to make a draft proposal for circulation amongst senior management staff, get their views also.
-Reason is that, ultimately when it comes to glitches, you cant overcome them without active support of senior management.
+Hence, you have to take into account all practical aspects before arriving at a decision.
+It is also better to make a draft proposal for circulation among senior management staff, getting their views as well.
+The reason is that ultimately when it comes to glitches, you can't overcome them without the active support of senior management.

 Best wishes